Tropical Storm Vicente (2018): Oaxaca

 The system brought heavy rainfall to Oaxaca, causing widespread flooding and mudslides.
 Torrential rainfall filled four Oaxacan dams to their highest levels in over four years; two of the dams exceeded 90% of their capacity and another exceeded 100%.
 The floods left 21 communities without any outside communication.
 Roads in Oaxaca suffered severe damage in 203 sections; machinery was apportioned to clear landslides off roads.
 At least 13 people died throughout the state, 6 of whom died in a landslide in San Pedro Ocotepec.
 A family of four went missing after trying to leave one of the communities.
 Rescue searches for the individuals ceased a week later; they were assumed to have been buried by a landslide.
 A landslide in Santiago Camotlán buried a house and killed a 40-year-old man.
 In Tututepec, a 56-year-old man drowned after getting caught in river currents.

 Multiple rivers in the state overtopped their banks and inundated nearby communities.
 A landslide in Santiago Choapam destroyed three homes.
 A drainage ditch emptying into the Chahué Bay overflowed, flooding at least 80 homes and businesses; a portion of the ditch also collapsed.
 Rainfall caused a sinkhole to develop on a bridge.
 A total of five cars were swept away by water currents flowing down streets in Santa Cruz Huatulco.
 As a result of the flooding, a temporary shelter was enabled in that area.
 National Commission for the Development of Indigenous Peoples facilities were activated to help 30 people who were affected.
 The ports of Puerto Ángel, Puerto Escondido, and Huatulco were closed.
 Several communities in the Sierra Norte region were isolated and left without any outside communication by landslides and damaged bridges.
 Crops in that area were destroyed by the storm, leading to food shortages.
 Vicente damaged schools, health care facilities, houses, and crops in the Sierra Mazateca area.
-In La Humedad, Mexican Federal Highway 200 was flooded for over 1 km and covered by landslides.
+In La Humedad, Federal Highway 200 was flooded for over 1 km and covered by landslides.
 A fence collapsed and several homes were inundated by floodwaters in Santiago Jamiltepec.
 Five families were evacuated from their homes in Piedra Ancha due to flooding.

 Emergency declarations were issued for 167 municipalities that were severely affected.
 The Mexican Army and Navy alongside State Police deployed 10,000 personnel to assist in recovery efforts.
 Plan DN-III-E was activated to disperse aid to the state; a Mexican Air Force helicopter was utilized to get food and supplies to people in affected areas.
 A disaster declaration was issued for 71 Oaxacan municipalities affected by Vicente; these areas would have access to national disaster relief funds.